uswds/uswds-site/pages/patterns/create-a-profile/contact-preferences.md

 </div>

 ## Considerations

-### Multimodal communication
+{:.usa-content-list}
-<strong>Consider multiple means of communication for critical messaging.</strong> While prioritizing the user’s preferred communication method (for example, text message), do follow up with alternate methods (for example, email) to improve the likelihood of the user seeing your communication.
+- <strong>Consider multiple means of communication for critical messaging.</strong> While prioritizing the user’s preferred communication method (for example, text message), do follow up with alternate methods (for example, email) to improve the likelihood of the user seeing your communication.

-<strong>User needs.</strong> Strongly consider allowing users to specify any accessibility or language accommodations they require, such as needing an ASL interpreter, preferring braille formatted mailed communications, or preferring audio communication when available.
+- <strong>User needs.</strong> Strongly consider allowing users to specify any accessibility or language accommodations they require, such as needing an ASL interpreter, preferring braille formatted mailed communications, or preferring audio communication when available.

 ## Usability guidance